 Instead of having to walk up another 124 m to the lodge from where the road ends, Hitler got his very own tunnel (he is said to have been driven through it in a car) to a brass-clad lift that took him right into the heart of Eagle’s Nest.

 As a consequence, we didn’t have much time to run around once we got to the top.
-Turned out that this was not a big deal since we neither wanted to visit the beer garden or restaurant nor were we able to wander around the Kehlsteinhaus as it’s not actually a museum as I had (naively?) expected.
+Turned out that this was not a big deal since we neither wanted to visit the beer garden or the Eagle’s Nest restaurant nor were we able to wander around the Kehlsteinhaus as it’s not actually a museum as I had (naively?) expected.

-Once we’d admired the view for a few minutes, we kind of thought ‘hm, what now?’
-There just wasn’t much to do.
-It was incredibly crowded, and I can only imagine what things must be liked at the height of summer and holiday season.
-You’d probably have to wait for hours to get into the lift and even if you wanted to go the beer garden, you’d wait forever for a table…
+On a mid-week day in June, it was surprisingly crowded, and I can only imagine what things must be liked at the height of summer and holiday season.
+You’d probably have to wait for hours to get into the lift.
+And even if you wanted to go the beer garden, you’d wait forever for a table…

 I think I found the drive up and down way more interesting than Eagle’s Nest itself.
 The fact that the road was cut straight into the rock was mind-blowing.

 We later found out that there are hiking trails up the mountain and we should have just hiked up.
 It probably would have been a fairly pleasant though strenuous hike, but just imagine the disappointment we would have felt once we got to the top with all the crowds! 😉

 VISITING THE DOKUMENTATION OBERSALZBERG